amartinm7/kafkaFirst/README.md

 - create a consumer and read some messages to the topic using the prompt.

 you can host to scale and coordinate the kafka cluster and the zookeeper using kubernates.
-Lets say that kubernates is like a marathon/mesos tool for docker hosting.
+Let's say that kubernates is like a marathon/mesos tool to docker hosting.
-You have to fill some yml to deploy the docker images there.
+You have to fill some yml files to deploy the docker images there.

 ## Spring + Kafka integration
 Everything is integrated out the box.